 The only aspect of this metric where the Kenmore scored below average was stability, with it sliding a tiny bit on the counter when the door was opened or closed.
 This model has a great interior light, making it easy to keep watch on your food while it's being heated and has a good keypad.
 It also can be used as a kitchen timer — you can even run a separate timer while you are heating up food.
 We particularly liked that this model has a "+30 seconds" button that will automatically start the machine, as well as quick buttons, For example, pressing "2" on the keypad will automatically put two minutes on the microwave and start it.

 The Kenmore did about average in terms of preset buttons, doing slightly better at baking a potato than microwaving a bag of popcorn.
 The middle of the potato was still a little on the firm side, but perfectly edible, and the side was perfectly baked.
 The thermometers showed an average of 9.9°F of variation across the left, right, and center areas of the potato, a little bit more than the better scoring models.
 The popcorn produced was mediocre — about 60% of it tasted fine, though a little dry, and the remaining amount tasted distinctly burnt.
 It also left behind a decent number of kernels, about 5%.

 Not as commonly used as simply heating food, our defrosting metric encompassed how well the defrost by weight function worked on each of these products, as well as if they had any other option for defrosting.
 This metric made up 20% of the total score, with the Kenmore not delivering a particularly stellar performance, earning a 4 out of 10.
-You can see how this compares to the rest of the group in the chart below.

 The Kenmore has the typical defrost by weight option found on most machines, where you enter the weight of the food item and it will estimate the time required, and has a defrost by time option, where you manually enter the time desired.